Victim count in Colorado firebombing attack climbs to 15, plus a dog

 His wife and five children were taken into custody Tuesday by U.S. immigration officials, and the White House said they could be swiftly deported.
 It’s rare that family members of a person accused of a crime are detained and threatened with deportation in this way.

-U.S. Secretary of Homeland Security Kristi Noem said Wednesday in response to the attack that federal authorities will begin to immediately crack down on people who overstay their visas.
+U.S. Secretary of Homeland Security Kristi Noem said Wednesday in response to the attack that federal authorities will immediately crack down on people who overstay their visas.

 Soliman told authorities that no one, including his family, knew about his plans for the attack, according to court documents that, at times, spelled his name as “Mohammed.”